 Able to listen on multiple interfaces including UNIX sockets, each worker process can also bind to a private port via the after_fork hook for easy debugging.

 Decodes chunked transfers on-the-fly, thus allowing upload progress notification to be implemented as well as being able to tunnel arbitrary stream-based protocols over HTTP.

 Unicorn is copyright 2009 by all contributors (see logs in git).
 It is based on Mongrel 1.1.5.
 Mongrel is copyright 2007 Zed A. Shaw and contributors.

-Unicorn is tri-licensed under (your choice) of the GPLv3, GPLv2 or Ruby (1.8)-specific terms.
+Unicorn is licensed under (your choice) of the GPLv2 or later (GPLv3+ preferred), or Ruby (1.8)-specific terms.
 See the included LICENSE file for details.

 Unicorn is 100% Free Software.

 The library consists of a C extension so you'll need a C compiler and Ruby development libraries/headers.

 You may install it via RubyGems on RubyGems.org: